Statement of Beliefs

 The marriage relationship is the basis of the family, which in turn is the core of a stable society.
 As the primary physical analogy of God's plan for mankind, marriage, child rearing, and the family are given a preeminent place in the teachings of the Bible and the Church.
 Men and women have equal spiritual potential before God and are allowed to express their calling through the gifts given to them through the Holy Spirit.
 Exodus 20:12; Ephesians 6:3; 5:22-29; I Peter 3:7; Malachi 4:56.

 Divine healing is a miracle, which God in His mercy and love may extend to those who call upon Him in time of need, according to faith.
-The healings of Jesus Christ demonstrate and represent His power to express compassion, love, and establish the Kingdom of God on earth.
+The healings of Jesus Christ demonstrate and represent His power to express compassion, love, and to heal.
+God will ultimately resurrect the dead to eternal life.
 Matthew 9:16; James 5:14-15.

 The Church is the spiritual body of Christ and is not incorporated in a single man-made organization.
 It consists of a group of persons called out by God and endowed with His Holy Spirit.
 As a spiritual body, the Church is made up of baptized, spirit-led individuals who are carrying out the commands of God and Christ and are following the way of the Lord.
 I Corinthians 12:12-14; 27; Colossians 3:15.